kapoorlakshya/screen-recorder/README.md

     libswresample   3.
 2.100 /  3.
 2.100
     libpostproc    55.
 2.100 / 55.
 2.100

-Add this line to your application's Gemfile:
+Next, add this line to your application's Gemfile:

 ```ruby
 gem 'ffmpeg-screenrecorder'